-Keep copies of any receipts, state forms, worksheets, credit authorization forms and other documentation to support any income, deduction, exemption and credit you have reported.
-You may be asked to provide this information later to verify entries on your Utah return.
+Keep copies of any receipts, tax forms, worksheets and other documentation to support any income, deduction, exemption and credit you have reported.
+We may ask you to provide this information later to support entries on your Utah return.

 Rounding Off to Whole Dollars